Spilare/DungeonOfDoom/README.md

 The map does not need to be rectangular it can be of any shape, blank spaces are treated as walls

 For this project I have implemented many elements of Object Oriented Program, I have seperated classes for the Map, Player and Bot along with a class for the Main file which implements all the game logic.
 The Bot class is extended from the Player due to many similar actions between the two classes.
+These have all been implemented in ways that allow for easy additions to the code, such as finding locations in the map class.